boolean-uk/team-dev-frontend-client/README.md

 **Teachers and students can have conversations**

-_When signed in, a user of id 123 can navigate to `/messages`.
-They will see a list of users on the left hand side from whom they have had conversations.
-Clicking on a conversation in the list will show the conversation in the main area.
-Show the most recent conversation by default.
-The conversation can continue - in the main area a user will see the conversation messages ordered by date, and an input field and a submit button at the bottom to create a message.
-For now, other recipients will see these new messages when they refresh their browser page._
+_When signed in, a student user of id 123 can navigate to `/home`.
+They will see a list of users from their same cohort in a sidebar.
+They will see a feed of posts from other students and teachers in the main area.
+Each conversation in a post can continue with users and teachers adding comments or liking posts/comments.
+Post messages are ordered by date, and an input field and a submit button at the bottom to create a new post.
+For now, other users will see these new posts when they refresh their browser page._

-_A user can create a conversation with any other user(s).
-At the top of the page, they see a “start new conversation” area.
-It has a search input field that updates on input to find users.
-Selecting a user adds it to the conversation about to be created.
-The signed in user can see which other users they are adding to a new conversation, they can remove a user from the list before creating the conversation.
-There’s a required input field for the conversation name.
-When a user is done adding users to the conversation, they create the conversation by clicking a submit button.
-This should show immediately for the signed in user in the left hand menu of conversations and show be default in the main area._

-_Messages are shown by user with consistent background colours.
-Signed in users always see their messages with a background colour of blue.
-Other conversation members have random (but consistent colours)._
+_A user can create a new post and this should appear on the feed.
+Any teacher can edit or delete an existing post or comment, unless the post or comment are made by another teacher.
+A student may edit or delete only the posts and comments that they have made.
+Any user can add a comment to an existing post.
+Any user can like or unlike a comment or a post.
+Liking is only possible if the user has not already liked that post or comment.
+Unliking is only possible if the user has already liked or unliked that post or comment._

 ## Team Dev Frontend Server